chef-boneyard/chef-rfc/new/attribute-subkey-syntax.md

    - Method calls: `node.key1.key2

-When attributes are referred to as strings inside Ruby code or on the command line, a dot(".") should be used a the key separator:
+When attributes are referred to as strings inside Ruby code or on the command line, a dot(".") should be used as the key separator:

    - "key1.key2"
    - knife node show foo -a key1.key2

 # Specification

-The following are places examples of how node attributes should be accessed in different Chef contexts.
-Cases that require a change from the current behavior have been called out:
+The following are the contexts in which users access nested attributes.
+Cases that require a change from the current behavior have been called out.

 ## In-recipe access